dimakm/GWG-shoppingList/README.md

 April 7th Javascript is working.

-Add your name under the part you want to work on, then send a pull request so I can accept it and your changes will be added here.
+Add your name under the part you want to work on, we can have more than one person under each team,then send a pull request so I can accept it and your changes will be added here.

 JavaScript:
 -------------------------